 Editor: modify the text in P2907L61 (17.3.5.5) as follows:

-dot11MACPrivacyActivated is true, the initial state of the scrambler shall be reset when the STA’s MAC address is changed.
+If SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the initial state of the scrambler shall be set to dot11ScramblerResetValue before changes based on CH_BANDWIDTH_IN_NON_HT define above are applied. reset when the STA’s MAC address is changed.

 Editor: Modify the following line at P3859L25 (Dot11HTStationConfigEntry):

-dot11FortyMHzOptionImplemented TruthValue }
+dot11FortyMHzOptionImplemented TruthValue,

+dot11ScramblerResetValue BIT STRING}

 Editor: Add the following MIB variable specification at P3862L65 (end of dot11HTStationConfig):